 - Biomedical Research

-The Equine Studies program is academically rigorous as it prepares students for doctorate level medical education.
+The Equine Studies program is academically rigorous as it prepares students for further education and degrees or a job in the medical industry.
 As a result, first-year and transfer students (internal and external) applying for acceptance into this major are required to meet the following educational standards:

-- A score of 580 or higher on each section of the SAT
+- A score of 580 or higher in the mathematics section of the SAT and 560 or higher in Evidence-Based Reading and Writing